dataluscorp/browser/toolkit/components/telemetry/docs/data/update-ping.rst

 payload.targetChannel
 -----------------------
-The Firefox channel the update was fetched from (only valid for pings with reason "ready").
+The Datalus channel the update was fetched from (only valid for pings with reason "ready").

 payload.targetVersion
 -----------------------
-The Firefox version the browser is updating to.
+The Datalus version the browser is updating to.
 Follows the same format as application.version (only valid for pings with reason "ready").

 payload.targetBuildId
 -----------------------
-The Firefox build id the browser is updating to.
+The Datalus build id the browser is updating to.
 Follows the same format as application.buildId (only valid for pings with reason "ready").

 payload.targetDisplayVersion
 ----------------------------
-The Firefox display version the browser is updating to.
+The Datalus display version the browser is updating to.
 This may contain a different value than ``targetVersion``, e.g. for the ``Beta`` channel this field will report the beta suffix while ``targetVersion`` will only report the version number.

 payload.previousChannel
 -----------------------
-The Firefox channel the profile was on before the update was applied (only valid for pings with reason "success").
+The Datalus channel the profile was on before the update was applied (only valid for pings with reason "success").
 This can be ``null``.

 payload.previousVersion
 -----------------------
-The Firefox version the browser is updating from.
+The Datalus version the browser is updating from.
 Follows the same format as application.version (only valid for pings with reason "success").

 payload.previousBuildId
 -----------------------
-The Firefox build id the browser is updating from.
+The Datalus build id the browser is updating from.
 Follows the same format as application.buildId (only valid for pings with reason "success").

 Expected behaviours
 -------------------